THE FULL STORY

 Hwange national park and the surrounding villages receives an average of 600mms of rain per year.
 This rain falls during the short rainy season between November and April.
 Traditionally crops are grown in fields during the rainy season, each year there are more erratic rains with heavy storms and then long dry spells meaning crops often fail.

 Access to water for a homestead is very limited, women walk with 20 litre bucket to collect water from village boreholes.
-In some villages this can mean waking several kilometers to collect water.
+In some villages this can mean walking several kilometers to collect water.

-Local builders have been trained on how to build simple rainwater Jars that collect 3000 liters of water from the roof of a small house.
+Local builders have been trained on how to build simple rainwater jars that collect 3500 litres of water from the roof of a small house.
+We can honestly say that the community is so excited about this and we can’t keep up with the demand!
 During a storm precious water rushes off of roofs and causes erosion.
-Using gutters to catch every drop of this into a rainwater jar improves a families access to water both for household use and to help with growing food in a small area.
+Using gutters to catch every drop of this into a rainwater jar improves a family’s access to water both for household use and to help with growing food in a small area.

 The jar is built by filling a form made of canvas with sand